 You can help your readers skip these attachment pages by redirecting them to the post or page that they belong to.
 You can do this using either some free plugins or with your own code snippets.

-Yoast SEO includes options under the Advanced Settings Page that help you to redirect WordPress attachment pages.
+Yoast SEO has built-in options to help you redirect WordPress attachment pages.
 Once you configure the settings, the plugin takes care of all attachment URL redirects, without any further work on your part.

 - Click on the new Search Appearance menu link under SEO in your dashboard sidebar.